Last updated: June 27, 2022

 The Minnamurra Whale Watching Platform is located north of the Kiama town centre, and the Gerringong Whale Watching Platform is in the village of Gerringong just south of Kiama.

 The best time to see whales is during June and July when they migrate north to warmer waters, and from September to November when they migrate back southbound.

 The Bombo Headland Quarry is a unique geological site just north of Kiama, consisting of unusual basalt walls and columns that make the headland look like a moon landscape.

-As the name suggests, the site is a former quarry and the fascinating rock formations are a results of the blue metal quarrying that took place at the end of the 19th century in addition to the continuous erosion.
+As the name suggests, the site is a former quarry and the fascinating rock formations are a result of the blue metal quarrying that took place at the end of the 19th century in addition to the continuous erosion.

-Similar to Cathedral Rocks, the Bombo Headland Quarry is the perfect location to unleash your photography skills, especially during a sunrise.
+Similar to Cathedral Rocks, the Bombo Headland Quarry is the perfect location to unleash your photography skills, especially during sunrise.

 11. Bonaira Native Gardens